What is Live Streaming and How Does Live Video Streaming Work?

 Online content delivery uses streaming protocols that dictate how the whole process happens.
 Basically, the streaming session starts with a video or audio input device capturing data.
 This is then compressed, encoded, segmented, and sent to a CDN for distribution.

 The goal of live event streaming is to complete the process without any video streaming latency.
 It is the delay between recording something and your viewers seeing the content on their screen.
-The goal is for viewers to experience what you are registering as close as possible in real-time.
+The goal is for viewers to experience what you are registering as closely as possible in real time.
 Here is how the whole process works:

 1. To capture the content, use a camera, microphone, or any other audio or video recording device.